BarakFinkel/Henzel-and-Gretel-A-Terror-Tale/README.md

-# Henzel and Gretel: A Terror Tale
+# Hansel and Gretel: A Terror Tale

 *Hansel and Gretel: A Terror Tale* is a twine-based horror-adventure game that reimagines the classic fairy tale with an interactive twist.